Home

 Daniel's physical condition worsened in about 1884 when he contracted "intestinal indigestion" as a result, he claimed, of diarrhea while in the Army during the war.

 In March 1898, after about 25 years in Van Wert and Paulding Counties, Daniel and Caroline relocated again.
-They moved with their married children to Puget Sound, WA.
-However, the experience did not meet their expectations.
+They moved with their married children and young grandchildren to Washington State, finding a home in Puget Sound near Seattle, King County.
+However, the experience did not meet their expectations, and left them disappointed.
 Unhappy with the cold, wet climate, they decided to leave after only three months.

-Gladwin's main street at turn of the century
+Gladwin's main street at turn of the centur.
+Hassan Photo.

 Daniel began receiving a federal government pension as compensation for his wartime disabilities.
 In about 1893, he began suffering from heart disease.
 He underwent annual medical checkups as part of his pension obligation.
 He complained of a sore spine and problems with swallowing in January 1896.
 At his exam in March 1905, doctors wrote that Daniel "can do a little choring but no real hard work" due to his rheumatism and weak heart.